 Impressive early form from team-mate Jules Bianchi made for a difficult start for Chilton, but he was consistent and kept seeing the chequered flag.
-He was fortunate on one occasion at Monaco when he triggered a big crash for Pastor Maldonado and also accounted for his team-mate, but as the season progressed the delta to Bianchi came down and Chilton will get a chance to continue his improvement in 2014 as part of an unchanged line-up.
+He was fortunate on one occasion at Monaco when he triggered a big crash for Pastor Maldonado and also accounted for his team-mate, but as the season progressed the delta to Bianchi came down and Chilton was retained.

 Strengths and Weaknesses

 His fourth-placed finish in GP2 in 2012 proved Chilton has pace, but he has yet to win a championship in karting or cars.
-That is partly because he was rushed through the ranks with the help of his father's funding, but he will have to prove his talent at Marussia in order to continue to make progress in F1.
+That is partly because he was rushed through the ranks with the help of his father's funding but his final season in F1 did little to suggest he could secure a top drive on talent alone.

 His victory in the inaugural GP2 Singapore feature race in 2012 helped silence his critics and gave Marussia another reason to sign him for 2013.

 Crashing during his first day of testing in his new race car was not an ideal start to his F1 career, but it was due to a suspension problem not driver error.